 This is the marker [sēma] of Phrasikleia.
 ‘Girl’ [korē] is what I will be called for all time to come.
 Instead of marriage, I have been fated by the gods to have this name.

 (The base of the statue is also inscribed with the name of the sculptor: Aristion of Paros.)
 The unopened flower that the girl holds in her hand is to be contrasted with the opened flowers, intertwined with flower buds, that we see woven into the garland adorning her hair.
 Some experts think that the flower she holds forever is a lotus, which closes at night—only to open every morning with the coming of daylight.
-(I think that the unopened flower that she holds could rather be interpreted as an unopened blossom of a pomegranate.)
-The name of the girl, Phrasikleia, contains the word kleos, which indicates poetic ‘glory’, and this name ‘points’, as indicated by phrasi–, to an eternal glory that is promised her by the poetry of the inscription whenever its inscribed words are read out loud by a passerby (Svenbro 1988:12–25).
+I think, however, that the unopened flower that she holds could rather be interpreted as the unopened blossom of a pomegranate.
+As for the name of the girl, Phrasikleia, it contains the word kleos, which indicates poetic ‘glory’, and this name ‘points’, as indicated by phrasi–, to an eternal glory that is promised her by the poetry of the inscription whenever its inscribed words are read out loud by a passerby (Svenbro 1988:12–25).

 §14.3.
 Moving beyond the hall that houses Phrasikleia, I now note in passing, as we proceed through adjacent halls, a bronze statue of a bearded male figure throwing… a trident? … a thunderbolt?
 Is this figure Poseidon or Zeus?